Operation Orator: Analysis

 Operation Orator was called a success by J. H. W. Lawson in his history of 455 Squadron (1951) and in 1975, Peter Smith wrote that intelligence from B-Dienst and documents recovered from the Hampden crash about Operation Orator may have deterred a surface attack on Convoy PQ 18 by Admiral Scheer and its escorts.
 In the 2005 edition of Arctic Airmen...
 Ernest Schofield and Roy Nesbit wrote that "it is reasonable to assume that the aircraft based in north Russia had worried the German commander".
 (Note: The authors also wrote that the operations at Spitsbergen had an indirect influence on the success of Convoy PQ 18, because Fritham and Gearbox made it safe for tankers to anchor and refuel destroyer escorts from the convoy, free from interference by German ground forces.)
 Chris Mann in a 2012 study of British wartime strategy towards Norway, called it an expensive victory and in 2017, Jan Forsgren in a book on RAF attacks on Tirpitz called the operation a success, because no Axis surface vessels approached Convoy PQ 18.
-Convoy PQ 18 was also judged a success by the Allies, having revived the Arctic convoy route to the USSR and because Tirpitz, Admiral Scheer, Admiral Hipper and Köln had been deterred by Operation Orator from attacking the convoy.
+The convoy was also judged a success by the Allies, having revived the Arctic convoy route to the USSR and because Tirpitz, Admiral Scheer, Admiral Hipper and Köln had been deterred by Operation Orator from attacking the convoy.